The Amazon river

 The width of the Amazon River is about 2 km in the upstream, about 5 km in the middle, about 20 km in the downstream, and about 80-150 km in the outfall.
 Due to the width of the Amazon River, there are many islands formed in the river.
 The island of Marajo, with an area of 48,000 km2, is located here.

 The coast of the Amazon River is low and three-stepped.
 During heavy rains, snowmelt, and massive floods, the water level rises from the first step to the second.

-The river arms bring different colored water to the Amazon.
+The river arms bring different coloured water to the Amazon.
 For example, the water of Rio-Negro arm is dark; the water of Jurua, Purus, and Madeira are blurry white; the water of Tapajos is green.
-There are also arms with waters of yellow, gray, and even reddish color.
-Even though the arms have different colored water, they lose color when flowing into the Amazon River.
-Amazon's water mass absorbs all colors.
+There are also arms with waters of yellow, grey, and even reddish colour.
+Even though the arms have different coloured water, they lose colour when flowing into the Amazon River.
+Amazon's water mass absorbs all colours.

 The Amazon River is the last undiscovered border in the world.
 The Amazon rainforest is home to a variety of animals, various plants, and thousands of undiscovered creatures.
 There are all kinds of animals, climbing trees and jumping from tree to tree in the Amazon forests.
 Almost all the barks of the trees are covered with moss due to moisture.
 Only 10 of the 100 sunlight can fall into the woods.
 The Harpy eagle, the world's most powerful predator, also lives here.